Am I too Old?

 But there's no reason to not start just because you're a teenager or an adult, and I created this section to help push you towards start.

-I began about a month shy of my fourteenth birthday.
+I began in eighth grade.
 That's late, by childhood dance standards.
-Within a year or so, most of my friends who had been born dancing would start to retire, while I was moving up the ranks.
+Within a year or so, most of my friends who had been born dancing (ballet) would start to retire, while I was moving up the ranks.

 The benefit of starting in my double-digits was that I (and my class) generally progressed at a much more rapid pace than the young beginners.
 We started hardshoe sooner, competed sooner, performed in big shows sooner, and perfected technique sooner.
 We also just generally learned steps more quickly.